-When I think about the Shih Tzu personality and temperament several words come to mind.
+When I think about the Shih Tzu temperament several words come to mind.

 Beautiful, sweet, loyal,

-friendly, sassy, regal, happy, needy, stubborn, intuitive, proud, picky, strong, lovable, joyful, cuddly, funny.
+friendly, sassy, regal, happy, needy, independent, stubborn, intuitive, proud, picky, strong, lovable, joyful, cuddly, and funny.

-The typical personality and temperament of a Shih Tzu is that of a sweet natured, loyal, friendly and playful breed.
+The typical temperament of a Shih Tzu is that of a sweet natured, loyal, friendly and playful breed.
 They are very affectionate dogs that make wonderful companion pets, yet can display a little stubborn when it comes to training.

 However you describe them, one thing is certain...they will always warm your heart and bring a smile to your face.